ARM-software/arm-trusted-firmware/docs/user-guide.md

 *   `ENABLE_PSCI_STAT`: Boolean option to enable support for optional PSCI functions `PSCI_STAT_RESIDENCY` and `PSCI_STAT_COUNT`.
 Default is 0.
-     Enabling this option enables the `ENABLE_PMF` build option as well.
-     The PMF is used for collecting the statistics.
+     In the absence of an alternate stat collection backend, `ENABLE_PMF` must be enabled.
+If `ENABLE_PMF` is set, the residency statistics are tracked in software.

 *   `ENABLE_RUNTIME_INSTRUMENTATION`: Boolean option to enable runtime instrumentation which injects timestamp collection points into